 Two-factor authentication (2FA) is a method of identity control whereby a user has to present two separate pieces of evidence to verify their identity.
 When used for logins, this makes it much harder for unauthorized people to access devices and digital services than when just one factor, typically a password, is used.

-Nexus offers products and services that support a wide range of user-friendly two-factor authentication (2FA) methods as well as provide powerful identity federation, single sign-on (SSO) and cloud SSO, enabling users to log in just once to reach all managed resources.
+Nexus offers products and services that support a wide range of user-friendly two-factor authentication (2FA) methods as well as provide powerful identity federation, single sign-on (SSO) and cloud SSO, enabling users to log in just once to access all managed resources.

-Means of authentication include:
+Means of 2FA include:

 - A virtual smart card in the laptop + password.

 - An invisible token in the web browser + password.

 - A PKI card in a PKI card reader connected to the computer + PIN.

 - A one-time password (OTP) generated by an OTP security token or OTP app + a static password.

 - A time-based one-time password (TOTP) generated by an authenticator + fingerprint, Face ID or PIN.